 |Award||FRIT Referral Required||Internal Deadline (for students)||External Deadline (for dept only)|

 All applicants to our graduate programs are considered for the financial support of an Associate Instructor (AI) position.
 AIs are part-time teachers of language in the Department and are responsible for teaching their own sections of French or Italian (normally one section in one semester and two in the other) under the guidance of the course director.
 All AIs are required to hold two office hours each week during the period they are teaching.
-Each academic year, an AI is observed at least once by his/her course director, who then writes up an observational report on the AI's teaching.
-The AI then receives a copy of this report, which may be discussed with the course director, while a second copy is placed in the AI's teaching file.
+Each academic year, an AI is observed at least once by his/her course supervisor, who discusses the observation with the AI.
 All new AIs are required to participate in AI Orientation, held before the start of Fall classes.
 For more information about AI requirements and policies, refer to the appropriate Graduate Student Handbook.